 This wine course is taught by Oregon State University scientist, Dr. Elizabeth Tomasino, a foremost expert on wine sensory analysis and flavor chemistry.

-Join us in the upcoming Sensory Evaluation of Wine event for an evening exploration of prosecco.
-In this two-hour event, you will be trained on aromas characteristic to prosecco grapes and enjoy tasting a variety of samples of this Italian sparkling wine.
+Join us in the upcoming Sensory Evaluation of Wine event for an evening exploration of these wonderful wines.
+In this two-hour event, you will be trained on aromas characteristic to grapes and enjoy tasting a variety of samples of Willamette Valley Pinot noir.

 By the end of this workshop, you will be able to critically evaluate wine with authority and communicate that expertise to others.

 There are three options depending on your preference.
 All options are held 6-8 PM Pacific time:

 Whether attending in person or virtually, all participants must be 21 years of age or older.

 It did help me better understand and recognize aromas of wine.
 I believe it does help me in my profession by being able to better educate staff.
 I really appreciated the tangible aspect of the class and Dr. Tomasino was great.
 I really appreciated her passion for the content she was teaching.
 I would recommend this class and have done so with my peers.
 I hope there will be more class opportunities for additional wine topics offered.
 I really want to expand my knowledge and this class fit so well into my schedule and the content was fantastic.